The Church (band): 2008–2011: Shriek, Untitled #23, ARIA Hall of Fame induction

-On 27 November 2009, the Church released another EP, Operetta.
-The title track was taken from Untitled #23, but the remaining tracks, including the 34-minute improvisation "Particles Matter", were unique to this release.

-In February 2010, the band announced that they would be celebrating their thirtieth anniversary with an acoustic tour entitled An Intimate Space.
-The shows included the Deadman's Hand EP, which contained more unreleased material from the Untitled #23 sessions and several other tracks.

 On 27 October 2010, the Church were inducted into the Australian Recording Industry Association Hall of Fame by media commentator George Negus, while young pop singer Washington performed "The Unguarded Moment".
 After their acceptance speech, the band performed "Under the Milky Way" and "Tantalized".

 The Church travelled to the U.S. once again in February 2011 in full electric mode for the Future Past Perfect tour, performing three albums in their entirety: Untitled #23, Priest=Aura, and Starfish.
 This tour was the first on which the band was joined onstage by the Australian multi-instrumentalist Craig Wilson, from the band ASTREETLIGHTSONG.
 A previous show on 17 December 2010 at the Enmore Theatre, Sydney, was filmed and made available to stream online.

 On 10 April 2010, the band celebrated their 30th anniversary with a special show entitled "A Psychedelic Symphony" at the Sydney Opera House, which had been a year in preparation.
-Accompanied by conductor George Ellis and the George Ellis Symphony Orchestra, the concert was performed to a sold-out 2,000+ capacity crowd and was recorded and filmed.
+They were accompanied by conductor George Ellis and his symphony orchestra.
 A DVD and double CD were released by Unorthodox in June 2014, the band's first official live album.
-The show was also broadcast on the Australian music TV channel MAX in October 2011.